Aviation Maintenance Technology Program

 WHAT WILL I LEARN?

-Graduates of The Aviation Maintenance Technology (AMT) program are eligible to test for an Airframe and Powerplant (A&P) license through the Federal Aviation Administration (FAA).
-The college does not guarantee students will successfully pass these exams or be certified or licensed as a result of completing the program.
+Graduates of the Aviation Maintenance Technology program may be eligible to test for the Airframe and Powerplant (A&P) certification through the Federal Aviation Administration (FAA).
+(1) Completion of the program does not guarantee certification or licensure.

 COST & FINANCIAL AID